WebberZone/contextual-related-posts/readme.txt

 * Modified: Refined match title algorithm.
 Previously this would match the post title with both the title and content
 * Modified: Widget initialisation
 * Modified: Massive code cleanup and more documentation in the WordPress settings page
+* New: Added w.org and github.com to list of allowed sites for timthumb

 = 1.9.0.1 =
 * Fixed: Add to feeds was broken in v1.9